pzl/dogwatch/doc/file-format.md

 #### Compression

 `.dog` format uses a custom compression method to condense large continuous areas of similar byte ranges.
 Without this compression, long periods of silence (which are typical in this application's use case) would take up a significant portion of file size.
 This compression method aims to condense those silent periods into very few bytes.
+Compression may be lossless or lossy (see below).

 When byte `00` is encountered in the data section, it begins a compressed data sequence.
 This sequence is three bytes long, including the starting `00` byte.
 An example sequence follows: